appcircleio/appcircle-docusaurus/docs/marketplace/github-marketplace/index.md

 sidebar_position: 2
 ---

-Enhance power of distributing the builds to test groups or release beta version of your apps with using **Appcircle Testing Distribution** and **Appcircle Enterprise Store** actions
+Enhance the power of distributing builds to test groups or releasing beta versions of your apps by using the **Appcircle Testing Distribution** and **Appcircle Enterprise Store** actions.

 ### Testing Distribution

-It is a process distributing test builds to designated test groups or individuals.
+It is a process of distributing test builds to designated test groups or individuals.

 <ContentRef url="/marketplace/github-marketplace/testing-distribution">
 Read more about Testing Distrbiution